MinhL4m/Image_Upload_NodeJS_REACT_S3/backend/README.md

 ## Dependencies

-- Multer: used for accepting a file through form data from the UI
+- Multer: used for accepting a file through form data from the UI. middleware for handling multipart/form-data, which is primarily used for uploading files.

   - This can be used to set up to use disk or in-memory storage.
   - Since we are using S3 for file storage we will set up as in memory which means we’ll receive the file as a buffer and can transfer straight to S3